GasSpace630/My-TODO-CLI/README.md

 # My CLI Todo app
-> I'm making this to learn stuff
+I'm making this to learn stuff

+> This is a minimal CLI TODO app , no TUI yet.

+### Currently we have :
+* Add upto 100 tasks
+* Delete, complete 'em
+* view 'em
+* thats it.